ninock2/JSON2HTML/README.md

 # JSON2HTML
-JSON to HTML converter written in php with UI.
+JSON to HTML converter written in php with simplistic UI.
 Converter is written in Slovene, my native language.

 NOTE: JSON file that you want to convert has to be in the same folder as index.php.